 Domestic Violence and Immigration Issues

 The attorneys at Sammis Law Firm understand how immigration law issues can impact domestic violence cases.
 Call today to talk with an attorney to find out what you need to do today to protect yourself against a false or exaggerated accusation.
+False allegations by an immigrant spouse against a U.S. Citizen are particularly common.

 We represent clients charged with domestic violence charges such as battery and assault throughout Tampa, Hillsborough County, FL, and the surrounding counties including Pinellas County, Pasco County, and Hernando County, FL.